 Nine Tests, Copied Twice

-When I needed mobile screenshots at 390×844 alongside the existing 1280×720 desktops, the obvious approach was to duplicate all nine tests with a different viewport.
-That would have taken me from 9 tests to 18, with every line of navigation and wait logic copied.
+When I needed mobile screenshots at 390×844 alongside the existing 1280×720 desktops, the obvious move was to duplicate all nine tests with a different viewport.
+That would have taken me from 9 tests to 18 with every line of navigation and wait logic copied, which is exactly the kind of thing you regret the next time the wait logic changes.

 The Page Config

-Instead of duplicating tests, I described what varies in a typed array:
+So instead of duplicating tests, I described what actually varies in a typed array:

 const pages = [